 Out-of-state mutual license (bi-year): Issues for individuals who graduate from out-of-state universities but do not hold teaching licenses in another state.
 Transcript analysis is completed, and a plan of study is developed for each individual in the curriculum and exam requirements.
-This license can be issued twice, so there is a total of four years to complete all the requirements for the education.
+This license can be issued twice, so there is a total of four years to complete all the requirements for education.

 Other State Educated License (OSEL).
-Applicants who hold and submit valid teaching lessons from a regular teacher education program approved from another state are issued two or five-year licenses.
+Applicants who hold and submit valid teaching lessons from a regular teacher education program approved by another state are issued two or five-year licenses.
 If the applicant has not tested in the state of remittance and is licensed in that state after 212, then they will have two years to complete the ND examination.
 Regular application will be submitted including an official transcript, full background packet, a copy of your current teaching license from another state, and/or confirmation form or test score.
 If you have completed an affiliate program with teaching students, hold a license in another state and meet their exam requirements, there will be no additional requirements.